SMART Permission Tickets

 Issuers:

-• SHALL publish CRL at the URL specified in tickets
+• SHALL publish the status list at the URL specified in tickets

 Data Holders:

-• If revocation is present in ticket, SHALL check the CRL
+• If revocation is present in the ticket, SHALL fetch or use a valid cached copy of the status list

-• MAY cache CRL responses respecting HTTP cache headers
+• MAY cache status-list responses respecting HTTP cache headers

-• If CRL status cannot be determined (no valid cache and retrieval failure), SHALL reject the request (fail-closed)
+• If revocation status cannot be determined (no valid cache and retrieval failure), SHALL reject the request (fail-closed)

 Grouping for Privacy

-Issuers MAY use multiple CRL URLs to group tickets by category, preventing correlation across ticket types when checking revocation.
+Issuers MAY use multiple status-list URLs to group tickets by category, preventing unnecessary cross-ticket correlation when checking revocation.

 Reusability